Mya Stone, by Heliotropa ©

 Mya Stone is a young woman serving House Royce of the Gates of the Moon.
 She is one of King Robert I Baratheon's bastards.
 Mya serves as a guide on the treacherous rocky climb from the Vale to the Eyrie, leading trains of mules, such as Whitey.
 She also transports foodstuffs from the foot of the Giant's Lance to the Eyrie.

 - See also: Images of Mya Stone

-At some point after the birth of Joffrey Baratheon, Robert expressed interest in taking one of his base-born daughters (apparently Mya) to court.
-Cersei Lannister did not protest, but spitefully stated that "the city is not a healthy place for a growing girl", inferring that Cersei would harm her.
-Robert grew enraged enough to strike her, but did not press the point.
+At some point after the birth of Prince Joffrey Baratheon, Robert expressed interest in taking one of his baseborn daughters (apparently Mya) to court in King's Landing.
+Queen Cersei Lannister did not protest, but spitefully stated that "the city is not a healthy place for a growing girl", inferring that Cersei would harm her.
+Robert grew enraged enough to strike his wife, but did not press the point.

 A Game of Thrones

 After Catelyn Stark's arrival at the Gates of the Moon, she is ordered to ascend to the Eyrie by Lady Lysa Arryn.
 Mya assists Catelyn to Sky using mules, after which Lady Stark ascends to the Eyrie in a basket.
 Mya tells Cat that she is in love with a squire, Mychel Redfort, and hopes to marry him when he is made a knight.
 Cat believes this unlikely to happen, as Mya is baseborn and House Redfort descends from First Men nobility.

 A Storm of Swords